 Is television a bit of an addiction in your life?
-Do you feel drawn to your television set like a bee to a flower?
+Do you feel drawn to your television set like a bee to pollen?

 Many of us habitually watch television without giving this habit a second thought.
-In fact, the average person in America spends about 5 hours of their day watching television.
+In fact, the average person in America spends about 5 hours of his/her day watching TV.
 That’s equal to about a quarter of their day.

-Most of us of course sleep for about 7 hours per night.
-Our waking time is therefore cut to about 17 hours.
-If 5 of those hours are spent watching television, then that’s almost 30 percent of the waking day that the average person indulges in television.
+Most of us, of course, sleep for about 7 hours per night.
+Our waking time is, therefore, cut to about 17 hours.
+If 5 of those hours are spent watching television, then that’s almost 30 percent of our waking day devoted to television.

-Let’s do some additional calculations here to get a little more perspective.
+Let’s now do a few more additional calculations to get a little more perspective.

-5 hours over a week totals 35 hours.
+5 hours over a week total 35 hours.
 The average full-time job is about 40 hours per week.
 Therefore, watching television essentially becomes almost another full-time job for most people.

 Let’s dig into this even further…

 But what about all those chores you have to do?
-What about the time you spend eating food, in the bathroom, in the shower, etc?
+What about the time you spend eating food, in the bathroom, in the shower?

 At the very least 3 to 4 hours per day are devoted to these activities (if you’re lucky or very efficient).
-That totals over 1,200 hours per year, or 53 days.
-Now let’s take those 53 days along with the 183 days spent watching television and sleeping, and what you have left is about 130 days in a calendar year to live your life.
+That totals to over 1,200 hours per year or 53 days.

 Think about this for a second.
-When you watch television you are watching other people work.
-You are essentially watching other people get paid to entertain you, while you sit and relax.
-They’re making money, while you’re secretly wishing you had more money in your bank account.
+When you watch television, you are watching other people work.
+You are essentially watching other people get paid to entertain you, while you sit back and relax.
+They’re making money, while you secretly wish you had more money in your bank account.

 Over the course of 1,820 hours per year, you could literally transform your life!